 - Layout elements are another way to apply a certain style of layout to a specific post, page, or parts of your site.
 We’ve glanced this earlier in the Layout Control section; this is the third way of controlling your layout.

 Every element has a display rule that you can configure.
-In order for your elements to work or display anywhere, you must set conditions on the display rule.
+For your elements to work or display anywhere, you must set conditions on the display rule.

-You can select to display an element on your entire site or only on specific pages, posts, categories, tags, etc.
+You can select to display an element on your entire site or only on specific pages, posts, categories and tags.

-Activating this module lets you configure additional options for sticky navigation, mobile menu, mobile header, off-canvas panel, etc.
+Activating this module lets you configure additional options for sticky navigation, mobile menu, mobile header, off-canvas panel and other menu options.

 Activating the section module gives access to a mini page builder.
 Once activated, you will have the ability to enable or disable sections on a post or page.